Part I - This is the first of a series on the great Chiricahua Apache chief, Cochise, and his part in the fascinating history of Southern Arizona.

 The news of these murders caused panic among the white population.
 The number of renegades was greatly exaggerated.
 The U.S. Army was called in to restore order and hunt down the renegades with the help of some 200 Apache scouts.

 A month later, May 3, 1876, the Commissioner of Indian Affairs ordered Apache Agent John Clum to remove the Chiricahuas to the dreaded San Carlos Reservation were many would die of malnutrition, disease, and exposure.
 On June 11, faced with overwhelming military force, Taza and the other chiefs brought their people to Fort Bowie at Apache Pass where their war with the white man had begun in 1861.

 While there, Naiche, Taza's younger brother, killed Skin-yea and Taza wounded Pi-onse-na, but he escaped into the mountains.
 Such was their anger toward the two men who had brought this humiliation upon their people.

-That same day, Geronimo led a small group of Chiricahua Apaches to the relative safely of the Sierra Madre Mountains in Sonora, Mexico where they joined two other Chiricahua bands.
+That same day, Geronimo led a small group of Chiricahua Apaches to the relative safety of the Sierra Madre Mountains in Sonora, Mexico where they joined two other Chiricahua bands.
 These renegade Apaches would war on Mexicans and Americans off and on for another decade.